Rendering Scrivito Page and Widget Markup with JSX

 The code that iterates over the pages is enclosed in curly braces.
 It produces a list element for each page whose title is then linked to the respective page.
 Note that you can only use JavaScript expressions here; statements such as if and for, or assignments, are not allowed inside of JSX code, but you can use them before the return statement.
 See JSX in Depth for details.

 The Scrivito.provideComponent() method makes it easy to equip a Scrivito widget or object class with rendering functionality.
-Scrivito.provideComponent() accepts a function or a React.Component class.

-When specifying a function with Scrivito.provideComponent(), you can access all of the widget or page instance’s attributes through the corresponding widget or, respectively, page prop Scrivito passes to the component, like with widget.get('alignment'), for example.
+When specifying a component with Scrivito.provideComponent(), you can access all of the widget or page instance’s attributes through the corresponding widget or, respectively, page prop Scrivito passes to the component, like with widget.get('alignment'), for example.

-Functional components are also good for rendering Scrivito-related markup independently of a Scrivito widget or page class.
+Components are also good for rendering Scrivito-related markup independently of a Scrivito widget or page class.
 Take a look at the AuthorImage component included in the Example App; it renders neither a Scrivito widget nor a page, so Scrivito.provideComponent cannot be applied.

 There are a couple of things to note on this code: